SAP-samples/fsm-extension-sample/README.md

 In case you find a bug or need support, please open an issue [here](https://github.com/SAP-samples/fsm-extension-sample/issues/new).

 # License
 Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](./LICENSE) file.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](./LICENSE) file.